Find advice and answers from our support team fast or get in touch

 A UTR (Unique Taxpayer Reference) number is a 10 digit code that's unique to either you or your company.
 It facilitates HMRC to process tax returns in an efficient, effective and accurate manner.
 It helps to identify the person (i.e. whether it’s a company, partnership etc.) so that their records can be managed accordingly.
 It also helps in ensuring that everyone pays what they owe or receive amounts they might be entitled to correctly.

-Tax code is an alphanumeric code used to work out how much income tax needs to be collected from a person's income.
-These codes generally start with a number and end with an alphabet, for eg. 1250L.
-The number in a tax code denotes the amount of tax-free income the person gets in that particular year.
-The letter in the tax code refers to personal circumstances which may affect their Personal Allowance..
+• These codes generally start with a number and end with an alphabet, for e.g., 1257L.
+The number in a tax code denotes the amount of tax-free income you get in that particular year.

 Various types of trial balance errors are as follows: